 During a panic attack you tend to over-breathe (hyperventilate).
 If you over-breathe you blow out too much carbon dioxide, which changes the acidity in the blood.
 This can then cause more symptoms (such as confusion and cramps) and make a 'thumping heart', dizziness and pins and needles worse.
 This can make the attack seem even more frightening and make you over-breathe even more, and so on.
 Over-breathing may make you feel very light-headed and even lose consciouness for a brief period.
 However, losing consciouness when over-breathing is very uncommon.

 A panic attack usually lasts 5-10 minutes; however, sometimes panic attacks come in waves for up to two hours.

 What is panic disorder?

 In panic disorder, there may be an initial event which causes panic but then the attacks after that are not always predictable.
-If you have panic disorder, you also have ongoing worry about having further attacks and/or worry about the symptoms that you get during attacks.
-For example, you may worry that the thumping heart (palpitations) or chest pains that you get with panic attacks are due to a serious heart problem.
+If you have panic disorder, you also have ongoing worry about having further attacks and/or worry about the symptoms that you have during attacks.
+For example, you may worry that the 'thumping heart' (palpitations) or chest pains that you have with panic attacks are due to a serious heart problem.
 Some people worry that they may die during a panic attack.